nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/howto-create-custom-dashboard-entries.md

     polymer init
     ```

     **Note:** Polymer CLI will ask for a couple of values in order to scaffold the project according to your needs.
-It is a good practice to build dashboards as custom elements since you can then use them anywhere you see fit.
+It is a good practice to build dashboards as custom elements since you can then use them anywhere you want.
 For this reason we would suggest you to use the template `polymer-2-element - A simple Polymer 2.0 element template`.
 Further details can be found [Create an element project with the Polymer CLI](https://polymer-library.polymer-project.org/2.0/docs/tools/create-element-polymer-cli).

     But you can also build dashboards as full applications in which case the template `polymer-2-application - A simple Polymer 2.0 application` should be used instead.
 For more details please visit [Create an application project with the Polymer CLI](https://polymer-library.polymer-project.org/2.0/docs/tools/create-app-polymer-cli)